MatthewJiao/Covid-19-Prediction-Analysis-with-System-Dynamics/README.md

 # Covid-19-Prediction-Analysis-with-System-Dynamics
 Using Vensim PLE software, I build a model of the Covid 19 outbreak.
 I apply systems thinking throughout the model to make predictions.
 I later apply hypothetical scenarios to gain a better understanding of pandemic systems.

+Download Vensim PLE software and run the simulation if interested.

+Notes:
 1.short recovery duration means shortlived and volitile outburst 2.vaccine ensures no secondary wave
 3.more non severe cases means more infected at a time